 Students in the joint-degree program will qualify for significant undergraduate scholarships from Seton Hall University to cover up to four years of your bachelor’s degree program.
 Students do not need to submit a special application for these awards.
 These scholarships will be automatically awarded to students upon admission to Seton Hall University.

-In addition, scholarships will be available for the School of Medicine M.D. portion of the program.
+In addition, scholarships are currently available for students in the School of Medicine.
 These scholarships are competitive.
 Students will not find out about scholarship offers from the School of Medicine until the latter half of their senior year at Seton Hall, after all required documents and interviews are completed with the School of Medicine.
-However, we anticipate generous scholarship awards will be available to many students because Hackensack Meridian Health has established a $100-million endowment fund for the School of Medicine for scholarships to ensure top students can afford a medical education.
+However, generous scholarship awards are currently available to many students because Hackensack Meridian Health has established a $100-million endowment fund for the School of Medicine for scholarships to ensure top students can afford a medical education.